mhgbrown/letmetweetthatforyou/README.md

 # Let Me Tweet That For You
-Powers a twitter count account that tweets the direct messages it receives.
+This bot powers a twitter count account that tweets the direct messages it receives.
+The bot deletes every message after tweeting it.
+Messages will still appear for the sender, but the bot will not longer have it.

 ## Requirements
 You must have [Node.js and npm installed](http://nodejs.org/).